 Many of the respondents cited AASV members as mentors who helped guide new veterinarians in their practice.
 And of those mentors, many listed had only been out of school for 10 years or less themselves.

 Agents of Change

-AASV has been more than welcoming for new graduates, the org has helped many practices implement change, Murray said.
+AASV has been more than welcoming for new graduates, the organization has helped many practices implement change, Murray said.

 In fact, 66% of respondents said that their practice or company changed or modified a protocol or procedure as a result of work done on a summer internship or project that their company or practice hosted.

 “Change is not easy and good science behind the change is critical, this speaks volumes about the quality of the student projects that are accomplished by our up and coming members,” Murray said.